Grimtech16/Hive-System/README.md

 Node keeps a log of all units pooled “inside” and converts excess units back into resources.

 Rupture = Spawns periodically near the players base, spawning units and then despawning; acting solely to apply pressure.
-Enemy Unit = Seek and recall logic, with collision based attacks

 Enemy Unit = Basic tag based seeker AI with collision trigger attack, with logic for recall and pooling and attribute updating from global evolution level (Only while pooled)